qualys-marketing/www.qualys.com/README.md

     loop.first

 ### Loops
-When looping over objects in Nunjucks, you must specify the name of the iterator and then using dot or bracket notation, prefix the key with the iterator name.
+When looping over objects in Nunjucks, you must specify the name of the iterator and, using dot or bracket notation, prefix the key with the iterator name.
 Compare the following Handlebars to Nunjucks code.

 **Handlbars**